Jonsiz/Bridges/README.md

-# Quake-Level
+# Quake Level

-It's a quake one multiplayer map designed for a team of 2v2.
+A competitive multiplayer quake level for 2-4 players.